willchristophersander/E-Ink-Calendar/README.md

 9: Replace key with your app-specific password.
 Keep the quotation marks.

-From here you'll need to install the following dependencies on whatever device you're using the calendar on (I've listed them as easy to run pip install commands for your convenience):
+From here you'll need to install the following dependencies on whatever device/environment you're using the calendar on (I've listed them as easy to run pip install commands for your convenience):

 pip install icalendar